streetsidesoftware/cspell/packages/cspell/README.md

 ## LanguageSettings

-The Language Settings allow configuration to be based upon the programming language and/or the local.
+The Language Settings allow configuration to be based upon the programming language and/or the e.
-There are two selector fields `local` and `languageId`.
+There are two selector fields `locale` and `languageId`.

 - `languageId` defines which programming languages to match against.
   A value of `"python,javascript"` will match against _python_ and _javascript_ files.
 To match against ALL programming languages, use `"*"`.
-- `local` defines which spoken languages to match against.
+- `locale` defines which spoken languages to match against.
 A value of `"en-GB,nl"` will match against British English or Dutch.
   A value of `"*"` will match all spoken languages.
 - Most configuration values allowed in a `cspell.json` file can be define or redefine within the `languageSettings`.